 Just like physical development and cognitive development start at birth, so does your baby’s emotional development.
 Emotional development, sometimes called mental health, refers to developing social skills and regulating emotions in babies.
 Understanding early emotional development is key in preventing mental health issues, such as depression and anxiety later on.
 Babies’ earliest experiences shape their brains so that future learning and development can occur.
 There are currently a lot of programs nationwide to address early mental health concerns.

 There are some important things to consider in fostering healthy social-emotional development in young children.

-1. A key component of baby’s healthy social-emotional development is the ability to establish a close and secure bond with a caregiver.
+1. A key component of a baby’s healthy social-emotional development is the ability to establish a close and secure bond with a caregiver.
 This attachment creates a foundation of security that sets the child up for a stronger sense of self-esteem.

-You can begin to form a bond between you and your baby before they are even born by talking, reading and singing to them in utero.
+You can begin to form a bond between you and your baby before they are even born by talking, reading, and singing to them in utero.
 Studies show that babies prefer mommy’s voice to any other sound because of familiarity.
 Also, it is very comforting to them.
 You can also bond with your newborn by doing skin-to-skin contact and baby massage, holding and comforting your baby when she is scared, hurt or upset, and responding to her by smiling and reassuring her.
-Signs of a healthy attachment are when your baby looks to you for reassurance, help or comfort.
+Signs of a healthy attachment are when your baby looks to you for reassurance, help, or comfort.
 Also, when your baby uses good eye contact, is interactive, and is more comfortable with parents than strangers.